For the users of the Meridian Multimedia Platform

 The users can check the state of their subscriptions.
 To do this, select the icon from the upper menu and click Subscriptions 1.

-A page will appear, listing all of the subscriptions that have ever been assigned to your account 2.
+A page will appear, listing all of the subscriptions that have ever been assigned to the user’s account 2.

 The map can be printed using the map viewing window.
 To do this, click the icon and then Print 1.

-NOTE: The printed map is identical to the one currently displayed, i.e. the map’s zoom or position, the scale and the legend will all be arranged on the printout the same way as they are on the screen.
+NOTE: The printed map is identical to the one that is being displayed, i.e. the map’s zoom or position, the scale and the legend will all be arranged on the printout the same way as they are on the screen.
 Items not visible in the legend window will not be printed.
 The printout will be done in A4 format.

 Change of language